MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 To further improve model performance, combine search types.

 The manner in which data is stored and processed affects query efficiency.
-Each time data is added to an index, there's compute cycles needed for indexing.
+Each time data is added to an index, compute cycles are needed for indexing.
 If indexing and responding to queries are done on the same compute resources, there could be contention.
 Ideally, an index should focus on the primary goal of answering queries efficiently and finding relevant documents rather than excessive indexing.

 Cost and performance are key drivers of index design.
 Techniques like creating shadow copies can speed up querying.
-However, data duplication occurs through indexes, incurring costs.
+However, data duplication occurs through indexes, which incurs costs.

 > ![Consider the tradeoff associated with adding field capabilities.](../_images/trade-off.svg) **Tradeoff**.
 Index design should consider both cost and performance.
 Strike a balance by optimizing storage and prioritizing efficient query answering and relevant document retrieval over excessive indexing.

 For technology choices for the data store, search indexes, such as Elasticsearch or AI Search, provide powerful search capabilities, including vectorized and relevancy-based searches.
-Alternately, consider database options that support the type of data that you have and the types of queries you need, because they're optimized for querying.
+Alternately, consider database options that support the type of data that you have and the types of queries you need because they're optimized for querying.
 Ultimately, it's about capabilities offered by the options and investment of building new skill set on the team.

 ## Data preparation